HIV & STI Testing

 Know the HIV-STD connection.

 If you’re HIV-negative and have an STD like Syphilis or Gonorrhea, you are two to five times more likely to become HIV infected if you have unprotected sex with an HIV-positive partner.
-If you’re positive and have an STD, it’s easier for you to transmit HIV to a negative partner.
+People who are HIV-positive and have an STD are more likely to transmit HIV to their partner.

 If you have more than one partner, get HIV/STD check-ups every 4-6 months.
 HIV and STDs often cause no symptoms at first, but can cause serious problems later.
 There are some LGBTQ affirming clinics in the L.A. and Long Beach areas where you can get free or low-cost testing.